talapkapetra/neuron-project/README.md

 - remove of NaN values
 - *X, Y and Z coordinates* : I transformed the numbers (string format, points etc.) and removed Z coordinates.
 Since measurements were made on images (on the 2D pane), Z value was always 0.
-- I created two new columns for the X and Y corrdinates (x_coord, y_coord)
+- I created two new columns for the X and Y coordinates (x_coord, y_coord)
 - Nearest neighbour distance measurement was performed in two steps in case of each vesicles:
    - Firstly, *Manhattan distance* was calculated to determine which point is the closest to the current point within the vesicle group of one synapse.
 Manhattan distance is simpler and computationally less expensive to calculate.
    - Afterwards, *Euclidean Distance* was calculated to measure the actual spatial distance between the current point and the closest point.
 Euclidean distance provides a precise measure of the straight-line distance in 2D space.

 ```python